benbrenson/isar/doc/user_manual.md

 ## Custom Package Compilation

 Isar provides possibility to compile and install custom packages.
-The current version supports only building `deb` packages using `dpkg-buildpackage`, so the sources should contain the `debian` directory with necessary meta information.
+The current version supports building `deb` packages using `dpkg-buildpackage`, so the sources should contain the `debian` directory with necessary meta information.
+It is also possible to provide a debian directory with a `control` and `rules` file, at the recipes folder.

 To add new package to image, it needs the following:
  - Create package recipe and put it in your `isar` layer.
  - Append `IMAGE_INSTALL` variable by this recipe name.
 If this package should be included for all the machines, put `IMAGE_INSTALL` to `local.conf` file.
-If you want to include this package for specific machine, put it to your machine configuration file.
+If you want to include this package for specific machine, put it to your distro configuration file.

 Please refer to `add custom application` section for more information about writing recipes.